 For the purpose of determining these companies, the list of stocks prepared by AMFI in this regard, which would adhere to the SEBI guidelines, will be used.
 The list would be updated by AMFI every six months based on the market data as on the end of June and December of each year.
+For newly listed stocks, the list shared by AMFI on a monthly basis would be followed to determine the market capitalization.

 The above allocation to market cap segments and definitions are based on the current structure of the stock market and could undergo change in future in accordance with SEBI regulations and guidelines.
-Subsequent to any updation in the said list as uploaded by AMFI, the portfolio of the Scheme will be rebalanced within a period of one month.
+Subsequent to any updating in the said list as uploaded by AMFI, the portfolio of the Scheme will be rebalanced within a period of one month.